Itz-Pixel-Dev/DiscordBot/README.md

 | `boost`  | Custom roles, boost messages, and rewards upon a user boosting the server |
 | `fakeperms`  | Set specific commands that normal users can use through the bot.
 Eg: ``;fakeperms set @jacob ban_members`` This will allow jacob to use any command through the bot that requires ``ban_members`` permission|

-# ❓ | Why was blame discontinued?

-Many reasons.
-My plan was not to discontinue blame but as the saying goes, all good things come to an end.

-Project Blame began in January of 2021 with the main developer being Sorrow (We'll refer to him as Jacob).
-The goal was to create a bot that could protect against Server Nuking, Server Raids and bot abuse.
-As the year progressed, Kite, had stumbled across the project and later on joined the team and took charge of the bots marketing.
-Blame was officially released on Sepetember 25, 2021.
-Within the first month of development, the bot grew astronomically which gave us a ton of motivation to continue the project.
-During 2022, the bot began to progress but extremly faster than before.
-We required a dev, not just any, we needed one with experience; then came along **zack**.
-Zack was able to scale the bot as it needed to be which we had failed to do beforehand.

-Today, Blame has came a long way from it's humble beginnings and reached a guild count of 12,000 and a user count of 10,000,000.